petermarkley/prisoners_riddle/README.md

 ### Comments

-This solution also mimics the classical solution, but accommodates the unknown starting condition by the use of simple redundancy.
+This solution mimics the classical solution, but accommodates the unknown starting condition by the use of simple redundancy.
 If the light is on at the beginning, each of the 99 "general" prisoners will turn it off exactly twice except for one of them: he will turn it off exactly once, which is good enough.

 Compared to my solution, this has simpler instructions but worse performance by a factor of two.